Your Conversion Rate Optimization Guide for Better Results

 - Test everything by using the A/B approach to gain key insights on different images or CTAs to find out what you have to improve about your ad so that you increase the CTR;

 - Use words wisely and be careful how you write your copy and headline; they can change a lot.
-Moreover, use specific keywords; this way, people will find you even quicker.
+Moreover, use specific keywords so people could find you even quicker.

 Does My Website Need Conversion Rate Optimization?